Monitor Institutional Ownership Changes

 AI-Powered Ownership Analysis

 NexusAlert's AI agents analyze each institutional filing to extract the information that matters most to investors.
 For 13D filings, the AI identifies the stated purpose of the acquisition — whether the investor plans to push for strategic changes, seek board representation, or pursue a merger.
-For 13F filings, the AI highlights the most significant position changes across a fund's portfolio.
+For 13F filings, the AI summarizes the manager's largest positions, the most significant position changes since the prior quarter, and the overall portfolio shape — concentration, sector tilt, and notable new initiations or exits.

 This analysis turns dense legal filings into actionable intelligence.
-Instead of reading through pages of boilerplate language to find the one paragraph that explains an activist's intentions, you get a concise summary that tells you exactly what's happening and why it matters.
+Instead of reading through pages of boilerplate language or scrolling 10,000-row holdings tables, you get a concise summary that tells you exactly what's happening and why it matters.

 Why Institutional Tracking Matters